contagon/handbook/handbook/12-primary.md

 	+ New children and visitors.
 	+ Children coming into nursery and children moving from nursery to the Sunbeam class.
 	+ Children who are eligible for baptism.
-	+ Girls who will advance to Young Women and boys who will be ordained deacons.
+	+ Children who will advance from Primary.
 * Assign children to give prayers, scriptures, and talks during the opening of Sunday Primary meetings (under the presidency’s direction).
 She also notifies parents.
 * Help the Primary presidency prepare a budget, account for expenses, and track Children and Youth materials.

 ### 12.3.4 Music Leader and Pianist

 The music leader and pianist teach children the gospel of Jesus Christ through music during singing time.
-Music reinforces weekly Come, Follow Me study. [[AO]] The following resources may be used:
+Music reinforces weekly study of the scriptures as outlined in [Come, Follow Me]. [[AO]] The following resources may be used:

-* [Come, Follow Me—For Primary]
+* [Come, Follow Me]
 * [Instructions for Singing Time and the Children’s Sacrament Meeting Program]
 * [Children’s Songbook]
 * [Hymns]